10maurycy10/OpenBots/README.md

 # Open DArrows Bots

-A simple node js program to bot a darrows server.
+A not so simple node js program to bot a darrows server.

 configs are in config.js